 - How old stones, modern glass, and metal structure can blend so beautifully in Berlin

-- Being frozen in Prague (I went there in the winter, -20 C)
+- Being frozen in Prague (I went in winter, -20 C)

-- Galician & Portuguese seafood, and how people are extremely welcoming there
+- Galicia (North West Spain) and how people are extremely welcoming there

 - And of course London, my favourite city in the world